ggldnl/Hexapod-Operator/README.md

 Below, you will find instructions on how to build and deploy the code and info on how the communication protocol I designed works.

+## ⚠️ Warn

+Use this branch if for whatever reason you prefer to use USB over UART.

 ## 🛠️ Build and deployment

 Before you start, take a look at this [template](https://github.com/pimoroni/pico-boilerplate?tab=readme-ov-file#before-you-start).
 This served as starting point to develop the firmware.